Simon’s move gives him independence and helps him connect with his community

 Margaret’s move means a garden and community connections

-Public housing tenant Margaret is grateful for her patch, a two-room unit at Boyne Island, south of Gladstone, with a garden out the front and back.
+Public housing tenant Margaret is grateful for her patch, a unit at Boyne Island with a garden out the front and back.

 She enjoys sitting in her garden oasis, listening to the birds and drinking tea.

-Life is quieter now for Margaret, 77, who raised eight children on her own in Gladstone before downsizing and moving to Boyne Island.
+Life is quieter now for Margaret who raised eight children on her own in Gladstone before downsizing and moving to Boyne Island.

 “When I had to leave my house, I was really worried about where I’d end up, but the housing staff reassured me there are other nice places,” said Margaret.

-“When you live alone, you rely on good neighbours to help out.
-Ben, my neighbour, noticed the wheel on my wheelbarrow was flat.
+“When you live alone, you rely on good neighbours to help.
+My neighbour noticed the tyre on my wheelbarrow was flat.
 He’s bringing me a new tyre which I’m really pleased about.
 I use my wheelbarrow all the time.”

-Margaret gives back to her neighbours too – giving away plants, driving neighbours to the shops when they can no longer drive themselves, baking butterscotch puddings and cooking meals.
+Margaret gives back to her neighbours too – giving away plants, driving neighbours to the shops, baking and cooking meals.

 “I just feel so blessed for my lovely little home, my fridge with food in it and my garden.”